payloadcms/payload/README.md

 ### Documentation

 Check out the [Payload website](https://payloadcms.com/docs/getting-started/what-is-payload) to find in-depth documentation for everything that Payload offers.
+### Contributing

+If you want to add contributions to this repository, please follow the instructions in [contributing.md](./contributing.md).

 ### Other Resources

 ##### Discussions

 There are lots of good conversations and resources in our [GitHub Discussions board](https://github.com/payloadcms/payload/discussions).
 If you're struggling with something, chances are, someone's already solved what you're up against.
 Searching Discussions will often provide very helpful tips and tricks.

-##### Contributions

-If you want to add contributions to this repository, please follow the instructions in contributing.md.

 ##### Discord